petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 ## Site Activities

-The Site Activities panel presents a summary of how visitors interact with your Site.
+The Site Activities panel presents a summary of how visitors interact with your site.
 This panel contains the following metrics:

-**Unique Visitors:** Total unique visitors.
+**Unique Visitors:** This is the total number of individuals that are identified by a unique `userId` (i.e. user ID).

+A visitor to your site is assigned a unique `userId`.
+When the visitor logs in with their email, their analytics data will continue to be associated with this `userId`.
+If the visitor previously logged in and was already assigned a `userId`, the analytics data will be associated with this previously assigned `userId` instead.

+A new `userId` is assigned if the visitor uses a different browser, logs in with a different email address, or clears their browser cookies.

 **Sessions per Visitor:** An average of the number of sessions for each unique visitor.
 A single visitor can open multiple sessions.
-A session ends after 30 minutes of inactivity, or at midnight.
+A session is considered a new session if there has been 30 minutes of inactivity since the previous session, or is the start of a new day (i.e. past midnight).

 **Session Duration:** The length of time an average session lasts.

-**Bounce Rate:** The percentage of visitors who view your Site's first page, but do nothing else before the session ends.
+**Bounce Rate:** The percentage of sessions in which an individual visits a page on your site but has no further interactions before the session ends.

 ![Site Activities include a visualization of data points over a period of time.](./sites-dashboard/images/01.png)